adir1/adir1hugo/content/posts/2015-ms-security-lapse/index.md

 type: post
 date: 2015-03-02T06:03:42+00:00
 url: /2015/03/biggest-microsoft-security-lapse-in-recent-history-skypes-achilles-heel/
-categories:
-  - General
+heroStyle: "basic"
 tags:
   - Consumerism
   - Microsoft
-  - security
+  - InfoSec
   - Skype

 ---
 Yet again I come to you with rant, but this time seems like the reason is Microsoft&#8217;s huge lapse in basic Skype account security.
-Probably like mst of you, I have created my Skype account **Many **years ago.
+Probably like mst of you, I have created my Skype account **Many** years ago.

 About a week ago a message popped up on my phone (where Skype is installed also) saying that my account is now suspended.
 Surprised, I followed their instructions to fill out Microsoft support &#8220;Un-suspend form&#8221;.
 That only prompted email 24 hours later requesting an even Bigger un-suspend form for me to fill.